danx123/macan-explorer/README.md

   - **macOS** → `Terminal.app`
   - **Linux** → auto-detects: `gnome-terminal`, `xterm`, `konsole`, `xfce4-terminal`, `lxterminal`

-### 🔎 Search
-- In-bar fuzzy search with `Ctrl+F` to focus the search input
-- Results displayed in a `SearchResultsDialog`; double-click to navigate to the result or open its parent folder

 ### 🪟 Multi-Window
 - Open a full independent application window with `Ctrl+N`
 - Each window maintains its own tab set, settings, and navigation history

----

-## Screenshots

 ---

 ## Requirements